devonpatty/SantaInTrouble/README.md

   npm watch - to check if there are any changes. npm coverage - to check if we have cover all the test.

+Sources:
+  in the /buttons_ico folder the images are taken from www.iconfinder.com and www.devianart.com in the /images folder are the file that we made by ourself.

 Bugs:
   if you find any bugs or have any suggestions contact us at plc1@hi.is || hnd1@hi.is